 ABOUT THIS API

-The Fortis Gateway (Zeamster) API is our legacy payment gateway API.
+The Fortis Gateway (Zeamster) API is in maintenance mode.
 This documentation site remains accessible for supporting existing integrations to the API.

 If you are doing a new integration to Fortis please use our new Fortis.Tech payment platfom API.
 We will only certify new integrations to the Fortis.Tech API.